tsmanral/CO2-Emission-Pattern-Recognition/README.md

 In total, three different models are created: Feedforward Neural Network , Simple Recurrent Neural Network, and LSTM Recurrent Neural Network.
 The performance accuracies of the training and test sets are compared for all six models.
 The models are built using open-source deep learning frameworks namely, Tensorflow and Keras.

-Simple Recurrent Neural Networks outperform the other two networks.
+Recurrent Neural Networks outperforms the Feedforward Neural network.
 Moreover, the final Simple RNN model has significantly lower MSE scores compared to LSTM model and Feed Forward model.

 ### Dataset Details
 The data we used comes from two different publications made available by PANGAEA and ACS Publications.
 In particular dataset contains the following data: